 Dr. Ellie Drago-Severson, Professor of Education and Director of the Ph.D.
 Program in Education Leadership

-Save the Date: Education Leadership Open House, Tuesday, October 17th from 6-7:30 pm in HM 152
+Save the Date: Education Leadership Open House, TBA

-NOTE: Our program will begin accepting applications for admission for the Academic Year 2018—2019 in 2017.
-The deadline for applications is December 15th, 2017.
+NOTE: Our program will begin accepting applications for admission for the Academic Year 2019—2020 in Fall, 2019.
+The deadline for applications is December 15th, 2019.

 Connect With Ph.D. in Education Leadership

 With training and experience in operational systems and organizational dynamics, Tom Haferd turned his attention to teaching and learning more than 25 years ago to apply his skills toward developing more effective education programs.
 More recently he has focused his attention on school improvement, leadership development, implementation science and systems level change by providing technical assistance and consulting for urban public school districts, institutes of higher education, and state departments of education.
 In his research, he employs quantitative methodologies to study the organizational psychology of teachers and principals toward understanding the development of trust among school professionals.
 Read more

 Jessica Blum-DeStefano earned her PhD in Education Leadership in May 2014 from Teachers College, Columbia University.
 Her doctoral studies were inspired by her rewarding work as a teacher and school administrator in alternative education settings—and by the remarkable students who fueled her enthusiasm, excitement, and commitment during the nearly ten years she spent in schools.
 Jessica’s doctoral dissertation extended and built upon her experiences as a practitioner, and explored how 19 students in two alternative high schools described, understood, and experienced good teachers.
 Read more.